Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Yup.
 ‘Bye!"

 She put the tablet in sleep mode and set it aside, along with her lingering worries.
-After all, there was no point in worrying about something she couldn’t change… And besides.
+After all, there was no point in worrying about something she couldn’t change...
+And besides.

 She trusted it.